 Circumcision - What to Think About

-circumcised.
+As a parent, you will decide whether you want to keep your son's penis natural or want him to be circumcised.
 This decision often is a personal one based on your own values and religious or cultural beliefs.

-good idea to think about your decision before your baby is born.
+It's a good idea to think about your decision before your baby is born.
 If you wait, the excitement and fatigue of the delivery can affect your ability to carefully consider the benefits and risks of each choice.

 - Circumcision: Should I Keep My Son's Penis Natural?